adrgautier/printdown/README.md

 You need to place your Markdown files in the input directory.

-> If your Markdown contains relative links to images, you must manage the fact that the conversion will occur in a `tmp/` folder, sibling to the `input/` folder.
+> If your Markdown contains relative links to images, you must manage the fact that the conversion will occur in a `tmp\` folder, sibling to the `input\` folder.
 > Thus you may need to copy an assets folder from `input\` into `tmp\` before any other process.
 See the batch file for further details...

 Just call the script :